Charleston medical malpractice lawyer SC

 Proving that a medical error or misdiagnosis is malpractice can be tricky.
 Your Charleston medical malpractice lawyer will need to demonstrate to a judge that other doctors faced with your presenting condition and symptoms would have acted differently.

 This includes having your medical records reviewed by an expert and possibly more medical exams to get a second opinion on your condition.
-Your lawyer will also call expert witnesses, doctors, or health care professionals who can testify that they would have treated you differently.
+Your personal injury lawyer will also call expert witnesses, doctors, or health care professionals who can testify that they would have treated you differently.

-First, your lawyer must establish that the treating physician owes you a duty of care.
+First, your Charleston medical malpractice lawyer must establish that the treating physician owes you a duty of care.
 Once you arrive at a hospital or doctor’s office and a doctor begins treatment, they assume the duty to perform treatment that trained medical professionals would reasonably be expected to provide, given similar circumstances.

 The next step is evaluating whether the actions (or inaction) of the doctor who treated you met the standard duty of patient care.